readthedocs/readthedocs.org/docs/development/standards.rst

         USE_SUBDOMAIN = True

 Postgres as a database
-    Postgres sould be used as the default database whenever possible, as SQLite has issues with our Django version and we use Postgres in production.
+    Postgres should be used as the default database whenever possible, as SQLite has issues with our Django version and we use Postgres in production.
     Differences between Postgres and SQLite should be masked for the most part, as Django does abstract database procedures, and we don't do any Postgres-specific operations yet.

+Celery is isolated from database
+    Currently, it's really easy to forget that the Celery workers on our build servers do not have database access and need to be written to use API access instead.
+We don't yet have a pattern for this, but we should find a way to put up a similar barrier in development, so that logic errors aren't uncovered after we release.

 Using Supervisord
 ~~~~~~~~~~~~~~~~~